Table of Contents

 Optimizing Inventory and Warehouse Space

 Paper bags are lightweight, foldable, and easier to store in bulk compared to rigid plastic or cardboard containers.
 Organized storage can increase warehouse efficiency, reduce damage, and eliminate the need for last-minute rush orders.
-TLP Packaging provides tailored advice on how to structure inventory to maximize bag lifespan and minimize cost.
+Paper bags fit better into stacked configurations, preventing product loss and streamlining loading processes.

 Bulk Procurement Advantages with Custom Printing